 Major transfers to other levels of government include transfers in support of health and social programs, Equalization and Territorial Formula Financing.
 Current legislation has these transfers on a growing track out to 2013-14.
 As a planning assumption, major transfers to other levels of government are projected to grow at current legislated rates over the forecast period.
+These projections are consistent with the Government's commitments on growth in the Canada Health Transfer.

-From 2014-15 onward, these growth rates have not yet been legislated and are therefore subject to change.
-Other major transfers to other levels of government will increase in 2011-12 due to transfer protection payments.
+Other major transfers to other levels of government will increase in 2011-12 due to transfer protection payments and the inclusion of a provision in 2011-12 for \$2.2 billion in support of the conclusion of a satisfactory agreement between Canada and Quebec on sales tax harmonization.
 Other major transfers to other levels of government will also be greater throughout the forecast horizon due to an accounting reclassification of certain payments, including the reclassification of the 2005 Offshore Accords, from direct program expenses to major transfers to other levels of government.
 This reclassification has no impact on transfers to provinces and territories.

 Direct program expenses include operating expenses of National Defence and other departments, expenses of Crown corporations, transfers administered by departments for farm income support, natural resource royalties paid to provinces, and student financial assistance.
-The projection for direct program expenses reflects the extension of the deadline for Economic Action Plan infrastructure programs until October 31, 2011, as well as initiatives announced in Budget 2011.
+The projection for direct program expenses reflects the extension of the deadline for Economic Action Plan infrastructure programs until October 31, 2011, as well as initiatives included in this update of Budget 2011.